Important Healthcare Technology Trends in 2019 You Can’t Ignore

 A large number of people fail to reach out to the healthcare providers within the required time due to delay in scheduling of the doctor’s appointment.
 Telemedicine offers a viable solution to this problem by negating the need to visit the doctor’s office and giving the option of at-home virtual consultation.
 Not only does it save time and resources, but it also makes scheduling more efficient and thus results in better healthcare delivery.

-While telemedicine has been around for the last 3 decades through the use of telephones, the advent of video conferencing, wearable devices and easy availability of smartphones has brought it to the forefront health care delivery services.
+While telemedicine has been around for the last 3 decades through the use of telephones, the advent of video conferencing, wearable devices and easy availability of smartphones has brought it to the forefront health care delivery services and has made virtual care possible.

 While the major application of telemedicine has been remote consultations with the physician, the technology is all set to evolve and become more organized in the year to come.
 We look at the several benefits of telemedicine: